devoncarew/corpus/README.md

 - `--package-limit`: limit the number of packages that are used for analysis (this defaults to all referencing packages on pub.dev),
-- `--show-src-references`: when there are references into a packages `lib/src/` directory (something that's generally not intended to be part of a package's public API), this option we include which package is using the src/ library
+- `--show-src-references`: when there are references into a package's `lib/src/` directory (something that's generally not intended to be part of a package's public API), this option will include which package is using the `src/` library in the output

 ```
 usage: dart bin/api_usage.dart [options] <package-name>